A template for your EHR project implementation timeline

 6. Data audit and migration

-Time: two weeks to two months
+Timeframe: two weeks to two months

-Before transferring your patient data to your new EHR, it is a good idea to audit the data in your legacy system (if you have one) or paper records to ensure that it is up-to-date.
+Before migrating patient data to your new EHR, it is a good idea to audit the data in your legacy system (if you have one) or paper records to ensure that it is up-to-date.
 This is where you need to spend most of your time on this step - the actual process of migrating your data from one EHR to the other can be done in a matter of hours.

 Conducting a data audit at this point ensures that all data transferred to your new EHR at this point is compliant with industry regulations, and reduces the likelihood of user error once the system is set up.
 According to some auditors, this process would usually take between two to three weeks, although particularly large practices or hospitals should schedule longer.